-Designed in 1963 by architects Preben Fabricius and Jørgen Kastholm, the Scimitar chair gained a reputation for being one of the most difficult chairs to manufacture.
+Designed in 1963 by architects Preben Fabricius and Jørgen Kastholm, the Scimitar chair or Chair no. 63 gained a reputation for being one of the most difficult chairs to manufacture.
 Only the best craftsmen in Denmark were able to make this chair.

 "The Scimitar chair marked the beginning of a successful career in furniture design for Fabricius and Kastholm and is now considered as one of their masterpieces."